dopeboy/dopeboy.github.io/_posts/2018-06-28-roccbox-pizza.md

 * Initially, I exposed each fourth of the pizza to the flame once and then took it out.
 This resulted in excessive burning.
 Exposing each quadrant to the flame for a shorter duration multiple times (~2, maybe 3) seems like the way to go.
 It's more of an even cook.

-* Dust the peel so that the dough doesn't stick to it when you try to slide it off into the oven.
+* Dust the peel with some flour so that the dough doesn't stick to it when you try to slide it off into the oven.

 <img src='https://i.imgur.com/BWEHaSv.png' width="400px"/>